awsdocs/amazon-ec2-user-guide/doc_source/ebs-fast-snapshot-restore.md

 Fast snapshot restore must be explicitly enabled on a per\-snapshot basis\.
 If you create a new snapshot from a volume that was restored from a fast snapshot restore\-enabled snapshot, the new snapshot is not automatically enabled for fast snapshot restore\.
 You must explicitly enable it for the new snapshot\.

-The number of volumes that you can restore with the the full performance benefit of fast snapshot restore is determined by volume creation credits for the snapshot\.
+The number of volumes that you can restore with the full performance benefit of fast snapshot restore is determined by volume creation credits for the snapshot\.
 For more information see [Volume creation credits](#volume-creation-credits)\.

 You can enable fast snapshot restore for snapshots that you own and for public and private snapshots that are shared with you\.